zerospiel/docs/docs/glossary.md

 certificates, etc. This means that a credential is specific to the CAPI provider that uses it.

+## Declarative approach
+We define the declarative approach to cluster management using the Kubernetes principles as the process where you define the state you want within custom resource objects and the controllers or customer operators ensure that the system moves toward that desired state.

 ## k0rdent Cluster Manager (kcm)
 Deployment and life-cycle management of Kubernetes clusters, including configuration, updates, and other CRUD operations.